nordic-institute/X-Road/doc/OperationalMonitoring/Manuals/ug-opmonsyspar_x-road_operational_monitoring_system_parameters_Y-1099-1.md

 ## 1 Introduction

 This document describes the system parameters of the X-Road operational monitoring system components – the operational monitoring daemon, the operational monitoring buffer and the operational monitoring service.
-Changing the default values of the system parameters is explained in ([[UG-SYSPAR]](#UG-SYSPAR)).
+Changing the default values of the system parameters is explained in \[[UG-SYSPAR](#UG-SYSPAR)\].

 ### 1.1 Terms and abbreviations